binhrobles/hanoi-boids/README.md

 # Hanoi
 A packed street Boid simulation.

+Done for a 24 hour creative code-a-thon at Recurse NGW 2024.
+Theme: A method to the madness

 Boid flocking behavior forked from  [jqlee85/boids](https://github.com/jqlee85/boids) -- this project focused on channeling them through dynamic streets / unique boid behaviors.

 ## Considerations